open-metadata/OpenMetadata/openmetadata-docs/content/deployment/docker/volumes.md

 title: Docker Volumes
 slug: /deployment/docker/volumes
 ---
+## Docker Volumes
-## Advance section
+Advance section

 Volumes provide the ability to connect specific filesystem paths of the container back to the host machine.
 If a directory or a file in the container is mounted, changes in that directory  or file can also be seen on the host machine.we are going to use a mapping of a directory present on the host macine with the container path.

 ## Volumes for MYSQL container:
-Following are the changes we have to do while mounting the directory for mysql in OpenMetadata
+Following are the changes we have to do while mounting the directory for mysql in OpenMetadata.
-- Create a directory to keep your MySQL data or files in the host machine
+- Create a directory to keep your MySQL data or files in the host machine.
 ```commandline
 mkdir -p /opt/openmetadata/db
 ```
-- Update or add the volume in the docker-compose.yml file Open the file `docker-compose.yml` downloaded from the Release page [Link](https://github.com/open-metadata/OpenMetadata/releases/download/x.x.x-release/docker-compose.yml) .
+- Update or add the volume in the docker-compose.yml file Open the file `docker-compose.yml` downloaded from the Release page [Link](https://github.com/open-metadata/OpenMetadata/releases/download/0.11.5-release/docker-compose.yml) .

 ```commandline
 version: "3.9"